 Area School Statistics

-In our Catholic schools, the pupil-teacher ration is 11:1.
+In our Catholic schools, the pupil-teacher ratio is 10:1.

 Evidence for the excellent performance of students from our Catholic schools relies on a variety of standardized tests.
 The results of statewide testing conducted in some of our fifth grades and all of our eighth grades measure student success.
 Additionally, we are able to define our success in terms of how successful the students are when they leave our schools and assimilate into their next school.
 Many of our former students are on the honor roll and graduate with honors.